March round-up of some of the latest research and education stories from the University.

 It found pain relief and end of life care is not being provided equally to people with advanced progressive diseases at home during their final three months.

-The study is the first to suggest there are significant reductions in pain for those receiving palliative care at
+The study is the first to suggest there are significant reductions in pain for those receiving palliative care at home, and calls on policy-makers to improve inequalities.

 Creating a deeper understanding of the effect of climate change in remote areas